-Action Deadline for Filing PROFILE with CSS FAFSA filing deadline Early Decision I/Early Action Admission Applicants 11/15 11/15 Early Decision II/Regular Decision Admission Applicants 2/1 2/1 Transfer Admission Fall 4/1 4/1 Transfer Admission Spring 11/1 11/1 Returning Undergraduates Not required 4/15
+Deadline for Filing PROFILE with CSS FAFSA filing deadline

+11/15 11/15

+2/1 2/1

+4/1 4/1

+11/1 11/1

+Not required 4/15

+with CSS 11/15 2/1 4/1 11/1

 All financial aid applicants will be required to submit supplemental documents verifying the information supplied on the application forms, including federal tax returns, W-2 forms, and a verification worksheet, to the College Board Imaging and Documentation Service (IDOC).
 Students who are eligible for federal student loans are required to complete a promissory note and entrance counseling prior to receiving their loans, as well as an exit interview prior to graduation.
 Students must make satisfactory academic progress to continue receiving financial aid.
 More specific information about the availability, terms, and conditions of the financial aid programs can be found at www.babson.edu/ugradaid